urban-plumber/urban-plumber.github.io/index.md

 4. Are models utilising available meteorological information effectively?

 ## Key outputs
-We expect at least two papers from this project.
-The first will focus on how developments have affected urban model performance since the last major comparison at a single site.
-The second will assess how different models perform at different points along the urban/vegetation fraction continuum.
-Analysis will draw on methods of other recent LSM evaluation projects like SUBLIME (Steeneveld et al., 2017) and PLUMBER (Best et al., 2015).
+We expect at least two papers from this project:
+1. How developments have affected urban model performance since the last major comparison at a single site.
+2. How different models perform at different points along the urban/vegetation fraction continuum.

+Analysis will draw on methods of other recent LSM evaluation projects like PILPS-Urban (Grimmond et al. 2011), PLUMBER (Best et al., 2015) and SUBLIME (Steeneveld et al., 2017).

 ## Resources to make participation simpler
 Often the most time-consuming aspects of evaluation projects is getting inputs and outputs in complying form.
 We offer the following to streamline this process: